Tolucde/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute is  a script that adds execute permission to the owner of the file hello 6-multiple_permissions is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody is  a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7-everybody is  a script that adds execution permission to the owner, the group owner and the other users, to the file hello 8-james_bond is a script that sets the permission to the file hello for owner to none, group as none, and give other users all the permission